Penny167/meet/README.md

 AWS provides an access key ID and secret key that are required to configure Serverless to deploy functions directly to AWS.
 They can be obtained via the AWS management console.

 The Serverless functions manage the authentication process with Google under the OAuth 2 protocol, whereby users can authorise the app to access the Google Calendar API by virtue of their Google credentials.
 The app must first be registered with Google, during which process Google will provide app credentials.
 These must be stored in a config.json file within the "auth-server" directory.
 This file has been added to the project .gitignore to keep the credentials secret.

+Published on github pages
+Do I want the break or not, picture position etc.

 ## Author
 Github: [@penny167](https://github.com/Penny167)